 In designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
-In particular we looked at areas involving significant accounting estimates and judgements by the directors and considered future events that are inherently uncertain, such as the recoverable value of the mines under development asset and the fair value assigned to the joint venture companies upon gaining of control.
+In particular we looked at areas involving significant accounting estimates and judgements by the directors and considered future events that are inherently uncertain, such as the recoverable value of the mines under development asset.
 We also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.